mrkazawa/grid_world/q_learning/README.md

 picture will be set to `0.0` for all actions.
 These values will be updated after each move as the agent learning to reach the `circle`.

-The figure in the right show the states at `episode 405`.
+The figure in the right shows the states in `episode 405`.
 Assuming the starting point is grid `(1,1)`, the agent moves from grid `(1,1)` to `(1,2)` to `(2,2)` to `(3,2)` to `(4,2)` to `(5,2)` and finally `(5,1)`.
-This is the path that the agent have explored and learnt during the training.
+This is the path that the agent has explored and learned during the training.
-We can see that this path follows the greedy policy, in which the agent will choose the action which has higher policy.
+We can see that this path follows the greedy policy, in which the agent will choose the action which has a higher policy.
 If we compared this result with the one in SARSA, we can clearly say that Q Learning outperforms SARSA.